What to Expect in Therapy | A Supportive & Personalized Approach

 01

-Initial Consultation: Understanding Your NeedsWe’ll start with a brief consultation call to discuss what you’re looking for in therapy, answer any questions you may have and ensure that I am the right fit for your needs.
+Initial Consultation: Understanding Your NeedsWe’ll start with a brief consultation call where we can discuss what you’re looking for in therapy, address any questions you may have and ensure that I’m the right fit to support you.

 02

-Collaborative, Goal-Oriented TherapyDuring the first few sessions, I will take the time to understand your experiences, patterns and challenges.
-Together, we will set clear, actionable goals to help you gain insight, develop coping strategies and create meaningful change in your life.
+Collaborative, Goal-Oriented TherapyIn the first few sessions, I will take the time to truly understand your experiences, patterns, and challenges.
+Together, we’ll set clear, actionable goals that empower you to gain insight, develop practical coping strategies and create meaningful, lasting change in your life.

 03

-A Personalized, Flexible Therapy PlanThe number of sessions will vary based on your goals, needs and the type of therapy we use.
-Some clients benefit from short-term therapy (5–8 sessions), while others, particularly those working through complex trauma or anxiety, may require longer-term support.
-Cognitive Processing Therapy (CPT), which is highly effective for trauma recovery, requires a commitment of 12 structured sessions for best results.
+A Personalized, Flexible Therapy PlanThe number of sessions will depend on your unique goals and needs.
+Some clients benefit from short-term therapy (5–8 sessions), while others—especially those dealing with complex trauma or ongoing anxiety—may need longer-term support.
+For those focusing on trauma recovery, Cognitive Processing Therapy (CPT) is often highly effective, and requires a commitment to 12 structured sessions for the best results.

 Frequently Asked Questions